-They were beautiful Castelvetrano olives, which are typically large, crisp and juicy — all at once.
+- Beautiful Castelvetrano olives are typically large, crisp and juicy — all at once.
 Opposite of many olives, which are pungent and salty, these have a delicate, clean fruity flavor.

-Since their flavor is more subtle, recipes with Castelvetrano Olives are especially divine.
+- Since their flavor is more subtle, Castelvetrano Olive recipes are especially divine.

 Now imagine that delicious bite of fruit simmering briefly in hot Extra Virgin olive oil.
 It’s takes them from a 9 to a 10+ in an instant.

 I hope you might think about serving these at your next soirée.
 Enjoy!